Public Health at Syracuse—Where Community = Classroom

 Falk’s Public Health programs include:

-- A bachelor of science degree in public health among the first in New York State to earn CEPH accreditation.
+- A bachelor of science in public health among the first in New York State to earn CEPH accreditation.

 - A master of science in public health focused on research methods and biostatistics competencies in concert with mentored research culminating in a thesis.